deusExMac/TwitterSearch/README.md

      - ``[-S]``: Signals a simple search as specified in the above section.
 If missing, a period search is conducted. ``-S`` will ignore any -f or -u arguments given.
      - ``[-D]``: Toggles debug mode for this command only (see ``debugMode`` option in configuration file).
 If debugMode is enabled, [DEBUG] messages are printed during execution of the search command.

+- ```config```
+     Displays the current configuration settings, as loaded from the specified configuration file.

 # Other related projects

 - [TweetScraper](https://github.com/jonbakerfish/TweetScraper)